 The prorated amount is calculated as soon as the API updates the subscription to a new plan.
 The current billing period’s start and end timestamps are used to calculate the cost of the subscription before and after the change.

 Let's take one more example to solidify our understanding on how a proration is calculated by Stripe.
 Say Oliver subscribed to a $30 plan whose billing period is 30 days.

-Then stripe will charge him for the n-number of days he used current plan, using an amount calculated from the current plan and charge for the rest of the m-number of days based on the pricing of the newly switched to plan.
+Then stripe will charge him for the n-number of days he used the current plan, using an amount calculated from the current plan and charge for the rest of the m-number of days based on the pricing of the newly switched plan.

-Here Oliver will be charged $1 for the 1-day he used in $30 plan and for the rest of the 29 days, the amount will be calculated from $60 plan, and a final bill will be generated either immediately or at the end of current billing period, depending on our configuration of the subscription.
+Here Oliver will be charged $1 for the 1-day he used in $30 plan and for the rest of the 29 days, the amount will be calculated from $60 plan, and a final bill will be generated either immediately or at the end of the current billing period, depending on our configuration of the subscription.